Jokic and Murray both have triple-doubles, Nuggets beat Heat 109-94 for 2-1 lead

 Jimmy Butler scored 28 points for Miami, and Bam Adebayo finished with 22 points and 17 rebounds.
 Caleb Martin added 10 points for Miami.

 Miami has been the comeback kings of these playoffs — seven rallies in games after trailing by at least 12 points.
-The Heat were down by 14 going into the fourth, and Malone reminded his club of Miami’s penchant for comebacks.
+The Heat were down by 14 going into the fourth, and Nuggets coach Michael Malone reminded his club of Miami’s penchant for comebacks.

 “First two games, they won the fourth quarter,” Malone said.
 “Tonight, we win the fourth quarter, we win the game.”